-- at administrative, reception and intake are not also part of the clinical team) may be the work - ntation relating to sexual violence, sexual ices, intake policies and procedures, betency, containment and de-escalation and rocedures before staff commence in their role mise the exposure of non-clinical staff have cussions and sensitive/distressing material in place to support the physical and mental administrative, reception and intake workers lertakes debriefing/defusing in the case of a nt.

-of orientation to any new role and undertake

-There is evidence that • offers a debrief/defuse any staff member who have been the organisation: first point of contact for an intake for the specialist sexual violence service.
-This may involve switchboard staff or emergency department staff in large hospitals • provides access to an employees' assistance program to all employees regardless of employment status (e.g., full time as well as part time, permanent and casual/contract)
+There is evidence that the organisation: recognises that administrative, reception and intake workers (who are not also part of the clinical team) may be impacted by the work provides orientation relating to sexual violence, sexual violence services, intake policies and procedures, cultural competency, containment and de-escalation and emergency procedures before staff commence in their role seeks to minimise the exposure of non-clinical staff have to clinical discussions and sensitive/distressing material has systems in place to support the physical and mental wellbeing of administrative, reception and intake workers routinely undertakes debriefing/defusing in the case of a critical incident.
+There is evidence that all staff: have a period of orientation to any new role and undertake mandatory training violence service.
+This may involve switchboard staff or emergency department staff in large hospitals • provides access to an employees' assistance program to all employees regardless of employment status (e.g., full time as well as part time, permanent and casual/contract) emergen -- ---------